What is NK-cell therapy?

 Ms. Zheng, 50, was diagnosed with advanced pancreatic cancer (pancreatic tail), transferred to the liver, lungs, and pleura, and was diagnosed with cancerous peritonitis (chest wall, multiple nodules in the lungs). .
 After one cycle of Gemcitabine Gatige, the effect was not satisfactory, CA19-9 rose from 257,531 to 318,417.
 On the advice of the doctor, the whole genome was sequenced, and the result did not have any meaningful mutations.
 The doctor said that she had three months to six months at most.
 According to expert recommendations, Ms. Zheng began to reinject highly activated NK cells at a frequency of once every two weeks.

 Immediately after finishing the first return, Ms. Zheng’s most obvious feeling was that she felt full of energy.
-She was always weak and weak, and the pain symptoms were alleviated.
+She was always weak, and the pain symptoms were alleviated.
 With appetite, you can eat some light food.

 Unexpectedly, the treatment was very smooth.
 After the first treatment, CA19-9 was directly reduced to 7355.
 After the fourth highly activated NK cell treatment, it has dropped to 141.